finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 Some examples:

-- Procurement:  they might need some help to understand that procuring OSS is very different.
+- **Procurement**:  they might need some help to understand that procuring OSS is very different.
 They cannot get an SLA from an open source project.
 They _will_ need to understand [SBOMs](../../Artifacts/SBOMs).

-- Middle Managers:  (Level 3) they might need to understand that their staff will be contributing to open source projects, this might not be aligned directly to a business goal.
+- **Middle Managers**:  (Level 3) they might need to understand that their staff will be contributing to open source projects, this might not be aligned directly to a business goal.
 Making OSS contribution part of the OKRs.

-- HR: they might need to understand how open source can attract talents (https://enterprisersproject.com/article/2021/1/open-source-6-surprising-advantages-enterprises), and leverage open source activities to drive recruitment (e.g. campus events)
+- **HR**: they might need to understand how open source can attract talents (https://enterprisersproject.com/article/2021/1/open-source-6-surprising-advantages-enterprises), and leverage open source activities to drive recruitment (e.g. campus events)

-- Process / Policy: Removing blockers in process.
+- **Process / Policy**: Removing blockers in process.
 Getting the policy approved by legal so that you don't need to recourse to them every time you want to do something.
 For this you will need an [Open Source Policy](Creating-Policy)

 ### 6. Generate Short-Term Wins